 On 11 November 1900, the Paris correspondent of The New York World wrote a full-page story: “Trip of the Century”.

 ‘In the center of the page was a drawing of the beautiful Clave, mounted on a haughty, ornamentally bedecked camel led across the desert by a Bedouin, with pyramids and sphinx of Egypt in the background.
-On the same page, in the lower left corner was a photograph of Vivekananda in a decorated frame.
+On the same page, in the lower-left corner was a photograph of Vivekananda in a decorated frame.
 The caption read “Strangest of pilgrimages - Calve’s flight for health to Mystic East.’
 (Prabuddhaprana.1990: 105)

 Boshi Sen used to call Josephine, Tantine (aunty).
 Tantine was relevant to the younger generation because she continued to be the main link between the Ramakrishna order and their sponsors in America and elsewhere in Europe.
-It was on Tantine’s and Sister Nivedita’s recommendation that Professor JC Bose had employed Boshi as research assistant in his institute.
+It was on Tantine’s and Sister Nivedita’s recommendation that Professor JC Bose had employed Boshi as a research assistant in his institute.

 Boshi in America

-Patrick Geddes, the famous sociologist and urban planner was a close friend and mentor of Sister Nivedita.
+Patrick Geddes, the famous sociologist, and urban planner was a close friend and mentor of Sister Nivedita.
 He had also taught at Bombay University from 1919 to 1924.
 However, he is more famous for designing the master plan for Tel Aviv city in 1925.
 Geddes died in 1932, but his plan was adopted to form the core of Israeli city.

 Patrick sent Boshi to Leonard Elmhirst with a recommendation that read, “This is to introduce Boshi Sen, a live wire.”